jolynch/splitit/README.md

 Auctions
 --------
-item-splitter supports simultaneous auctions based on bids on multiple items.
+splitit supports simultaneous auctions based on bids on multiple items.
 Once an auction has begun, you will get asked a series of questions that are needed to setup the auction, and then the program will split the items according to a [maximum weight matching](http://jorisvr.nl/maximummatching.html)